 How To Get There

-Located at the end of Obi Lane at Maleny it takes roughly 90 minutes from Brisbane to Garnder’s Falls.
+Located at the end of Obi Lane at Maleny it takes roughly 90 minutes from Brisbane to Gardner’s Falls.
 Follow the Bruce Highway north, taking the Roy’s Road exit.
 Once on Roy’s Road turn right onto Steve Irwin Way at the first set of traffic lights, follow this until you get to Landsborough-Maleny Road where you need to turn left.
 Follow the Landsborough-Maleny Road to the top of the range, turning right into Obi Lane.
 There is a large brown Gardner’s Falls tourist sign.
 The carpark is at the end of the road.
 Obi Lane is a typical country road with dirt shoulders which you may need to use as the bitumen is not wide enough for two vehicles.
 Driving slowly along this road would be recommended.

-After a refreshing dip, why not stop in at Maleny for a bite to eat at one of the many cafes along Maple Street or browse through the many unique stores.
+You might be interested in our rounds up of the best things to do in Maleny.
+As a general guide, after a refreshing dip, why not stop in at Maleny for a bite to eat at one of the many cafes along Maple Street or browse through the many unique stores.
 Mary Cairncross Scenic Reserve is also a popular stop-off as it has spectacular views of the Glasshouse Mountains and a fantastic multi-million dollar Rainforest Discovery Centre.
 It is located at 148 Mountain View Road, Maleny.